mattermost/docs/source/scale/elasticsearch.rst

 Elasticsearch provides enterprise-scale deployments with optimized search performance and prevents performance degradation and timeouts.
 The implementation uses `Elasticsearch <https://www.elastic.co/guide/en/elasticsearch/reference/7.17/setup.html>`__ as a distributed, RESTful search engine supporting highly efficient database searches in a `cluster environment </scale/high-availability-cluster.html>`__.

 .. important::

-  The default Mattermost database search starts to show performance degradation at around 2.5 million posts, depending on the specifications for the database server.
+  - The default Mattermost database search starts to show performance degradation at around 2.5 million posts, depending on the specifications for the database server.
 If you expect your Mattermost server to have more than 2.5 million posts, we recommend using Elasticsearch for optimum search performance.
 For deployments with over five million posts, Elasticsearch is required to avoid significant performance issues (such as timeouts) with search and at-mentions.

-  From Mattermost v6.0, Elasticsearch v7.x is supported.
+  - From Mattermost v6.0, Elasticsearch v7.x is supported.
 Previous versions of Mattermost, including v5.38 and earlier releases, support Elasticsearch v5.x, v6.x, and v7.x.

+  - We strongly recommend that you install Elasticsearch on a different machine than Mattermost Server.

 Deployment guide
 ----------------